 $500,000 / 20 Year Policy

-Why do we suggest a 40 year-old buy a 30 year policy?
+Why do we suggest a 40-year-old buy a 30-year policy?
 First of all, people are living longer.
 This is a fact you can’t ignore.
-The other is purely determined on the amount of 60+ year-old that contact our office to purchase term life insurance.
+The other is purely determined by the amount of 60+ year-olds that contact our office to purchase term life insurance.

 The Cost Of Life Insurance

-Yes, your premiums are going to be higher in your 40’s than they were when you were 20, but that doesn’t mean your insurance policy has to break your bank.
-Don’t fret, we’ve researched a few ways to keep those monthly payments low.
+Yes, your premiums are going to be higher in your 40s than they were when you were 20, but that doesn’t mean your insurance policy has to break the bank.
+Don’t fret.
+We’ve researched a few ways to keep those monthly payments low.

 Stop smoking.
 Tobacco use is the number one culprit in raising your quoted rate.
-Sometimes you’ll see insurers charge you double the average price if you answer, yes, on the tobacco question.
-Always be truthful when applying but its best to kick that habit a year before making a big purchase.
+Sometimes, you’ll see insurers charge you double the average price if you answer yes to the tobacco question.
+Always be truthful when applying, but it’s best to kick that habit a year before making a big purchase.

 One of the best ways that you can get the lowest insurance rates is to get quotes from several different companies before you choose the plan that works well for you and your family.
 Each company is different, and all of them are going to have different monthly premiums, even for the same plan.